-Human Samples: Describe the types and source(s) of specimens, records, or data to be collected and evaluated.
+- Human Samples: Describe the types and source(s) of specimens, records, or data to be collected and evaluated.
 Include information about specimen storage (i.e., location, duration, special handling conditions).
 Describe the identifiers that will be associated with the human specimens and data and provide a list of who has access to subjects' identities.
-Describe how individually identifiable private information will be protected.

-- Attachment 12: Regulatory Strategy (required if proposing a pilot clinical trial; no page limit): If submitting multiple documents, start each document on a new page.
+Describe how individually identifiable private information will be protected. - Attachment 11: Regulatory Strategy (required only if proposing a PCT; no page limit): Submit this attachment only if required.
+If submitting multiple documents, start each document on a new page.
 Combine and upload as a single file named "Regulatory.pdf".
 Answer the following questions and provide supporting documentation as applicable. - State the name of the product/intervention to be tested.